 Everybody has ideas.
 Some of them are good, some of them are bad, but most of them are never heard.

 To ensure you’re building the best possible product that will solve just the right problems for your customers, you need a company culture and an internal environment that encourages new ideas.
-You can reward the best ones with implementation and credit the authors, but make sure not to discredit (and discourage) teammates who might have had added a bad idea.
+You can reward the best ones with implementation and credit the authors, but make sure not to discredit (and discourage) teammates who might have added a bad idea.

 In an effective collaborative environment, your team should be able to suggest ideas and provide feedback on others’ ideas without the fear of judgment.
 Implementing great ideas suggested by your team, especially if they come from cross-functional organization-wide collaboration, is an excellent way to boost inclusiveness, a sense of ownership, and a willingness to strive for the best results.